-The Louis D. Brandeis Center announces Irwin Cotler as keynote speaker at its Fifth Annual National Law Student Leadership Conference
+This February 17-18, the Louis D. Brandeis Center hosted its sixth annual National Law Student Leadership Conference in Washington, D.C.

 Earlier this week, the judicial branch of the Associated Students of the University of Oregon struck down an anti-Israel resolution.

 A new report issued by the Israeli Ministry of Strategic Affairs asserts that many of the Pro-BDS NGOs have dozens of terrorists in key positions.

 Rachel Frommer, one of the Brandeis Center’s newest JIGSAW legal fellows, jointed the inagural class of the JIGSAW program and reports on her experience.

 A new Brazilian law, signed by Brazil’s new president Jair Bolsonaro, will allow Jewish students to skip exams on Shabbat and other Jewish holidays.